reddypavan2k/Portfolio-Pavan/README.md

-Currently working on projects and certification
+Currently working on projects, certification and resume